d-morrison/IntroStatActivities/_book/06-inference-1cat.md

 #> 2 right-handed 419
 ```

-8. Calculate the appropriate summary statistic that represents the research question.
+9. Using the output above, calculate the appropriate summary statistic that represents the research question.
 Use appropriate notation.

 \vspace{0.5in}

 ### Use statistical analysis methods to draw inferences from the data {-}

 When testing data we must first identify the null hypothesis.
-The null hypothesis is written about the parameter of interest, or the true value of interest.
+The null hypothesis is written about the parameter of interest, or the true value of interest.  *For example, in the Martian Alphabet Activity the parameter of interest is the true proportion of statistic students who correctly identify Bumba.*

-9. Write out the parameter of interest for this study. *Hint*: The parameter of interest is the true proportion of....
+10. Write out the parameter of interest for this study.

 \vspace{1in}

-10. Using the parameter of interest in question 9, write out the null hypothesis in words.
+11. Using the parameter of interest in question 10, write out the null hypothesis in words.
+What do we assume to be true about the parameter of interest?

 \vspace{1in}

 \newpage
 The notation used for a true proportion is $\pi$.
 Since this summarizes a population, it is a parameter.
 When writing the **null hypothesis** in notation we set the parameter equal to the null value, $H_0: \pi = \pi_0$

-11. Write the null hypothesis in notation using the null value of 0.1 in place of $\pi_0$.
+12. Write the null hypothesis in notation using the null value of 0.1 in place of $\pi_0$ in the equation given above.

 \vspace{0.5in}

 The **alternative hypothesis** is the claim to be tested and the direction is based on the research question.

-12. Based on the research question from question 5, are we testing that the parameter is greater than 0.1, less than 0.1 or different than 0.1?
+13. Based on the research question from question 5, are we testing that the parameter is greater than 0.1, less than 0.1 or different than 0.1?

 \vspace{0.5in}

-13. Write out the alternative hypothesis in words.
+14. Write out the alternative hypothesis in words.

 \vspace{1in}

-14. Write out the alternative hypothesis in notation.
+15. Write out the alternative hypothesis in notation.

 \vspace{0.5in}